Terry Virts: Post-NASA career and politics

 Following his career at NASA, Virts entered the fields of public speaking, podcast appearances, including creating a podcast "Down To Earth", business consultancy, literature, film-making, and screenwriting.

 In 2019, Virts was part of a crew of eight aviation explorers who achieved the fastest circumnavigation of Earth via both geographic poles by airplane.
 This was accomplished on July 11, 2019, in a time of 46 hours, 40 minutes, and 22 seconds.
 The accomplishment earned recognition from Guinness World Records and the Fédération Aéronautique Internationale (FAI).

 Virts made an appearance on The Joe Rogan Experience on December 11, 2020.

 In 2022, Virts joined Group Of Humans, a global community of interdisciplinary experts, contributing to their "One Step Further" lunar initiative, which brings together storytellers, designers, and technologists to explore the future space economy.

 2026 U.S. Senate candidacy

 In June 2025, Virts declared his candidacy in the 2026 U.S. Senate election in Texas for the seat currently held by Republican John Cornyn.
 Virts describes himself as a "common-sense Democrat" and says that he is against illegal immigration while supporting legal immigration.
 He has criticized the perceived support of illegal immigration by the Democratic Party during the Biden administration.

+Switch to U.S. House of Representatives campaign

+In November 2025, Virts withdrew his candidacy for the Senate, and announced his candidacy for the U.S. House of Representatives in Texas's 9th Congressional District.